Welcome to Wildlife in Wyoming. Let’s jump right in!

 Cubs

+The cubs stay with their mother until dispersing at 10–26 months of age, but sadly, many do not survive to fend for themselves.
+If a cub survives the critical first two years, juvenile females typically spread across distances of 9–140 km (average 32 km), while adolescent males often disperse farther, occasionally covering more than 250 km.
 It may take a year for them to become part of the breeding population.
-During the transition an individual may sequentially occupy and abandon one to five small transient home ranges.
-If a home range can be established, the cat can be expected to live another 7–11 years.
-Wolves and bears occasionally kill pumas and sometimes commandeer the carcasses of prey killed by them.
-Most deaths, however, are attributable to hunters, other cougars, or motor vehicles.
+During this transition, individuals may sequentially occupy and abandon one to five small transient home ranges.
+If a home range is successfully established, the cat can be expected to live another 7–11 years.
+While wolves and bears may occasionally pose threats to pumas, most deaths result from human factors, including hunters, other cougars, or motor vehicle collisions.

 Additionally

-The Wildlife in Wyoming also belongs to Adult males and females are solitary except for breeding associations lasting one to six days.
-Pumas are usually silent, but during this time, they emit long, frightening screams intermittently for several hours.
-Pumas breed throughout the year, with a summer peak in births at higher latitudes.
-The interval between births is about two years, but less if a litter dies or disperses early.
-Cubs are born after a 90-day gestation period; the litter size usually is three but ranges from one to six.
-Spotted and taken blind, each weighs about half a kilogram.
-The birth site, usually in nearly impenetrable vegetation, is free of feces and prey remains.
+In the wildlife of Wyoming, adult males and females lead solitary lives except during breeding associations lasting one to six days.
+Pumas are typically silent, but during the breeding season, they emit long, frightening screams intermittently for several hours.
+Breeding occurs throughout the year, with a summer peak in births at higher latitudes.
+The interval between births is approximately two years, although this may be shorter if a litter dies or disperses early.

 Breeding Transition